Master of Arts Development Economics and International Studies (MA DEIS)

 It is a two-year (four-semester) program and includes rigorous training in analytical as well as qualitative and quantitative methods.
 In particular, with the increasing availability of micro data (e.g. household- or firm-level data) and the importance of evidence-based policy making, students learn how to do applied empirical work in (development) economics, with a special emphasis on impact evaluations.
 This includes both experimental methods, such as randomized field experiments, and quasi-experimental methods.
 The program hence provides students with the skills to understand much of the empirical literature in development economics.
 Also, and importantly, as part of this training, students will become acquainted with the statistical software Stata, with the aim to enable students to do their own empirical analyses.

 Each year, a group of about 20-25 students enrolls in the program with 50%-70% of students coming from abroad.
 The language of instruction is English.
+Students have the possibility of going abroad during their studies as well as doing internships or field work.
+Every term, there are additionally about 5 exchange students from the institute’s many partner universities.Please see the Program page for more information.

 The ideal candidate has